 The Sunburst recommendation for wide window treatments: Panel tracks, roller shades or plantation shutters.
 Roller shades are easy to operate, and their muted look works great with wider windows.
 A panel track is a kind of shade with large panels of fabric that slide along a track that are perfect for wide windows.
 Plantation shutters add a tad better energy efficiency and privacy compared to shades, so if a cool home is a priority, shutters might be your perfect solution.

-Angled or rake windows are popping up a lot more in contemporary home design.
+Rake or angled windows are popping up a lot more in contemporary home design.
 A problem with rake window treatments, like with octagonal windows, is getting one that matches your unique window geometry.
-Remember also that many angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t need to open and shut often is oftentimes best for rake windows.
+Remember also that many angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that you don’t need to open and shut often is oftentimes best for rake windows.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
-In addition to being 100% customizable to fit the exact angles and shape of your angled windows, but plantation shutters can typically be set at a single, preferred angle without ever needing to be readjusted - perfect for windows that are hard to reach.
+In addition to being 100% customizable to fit the exact angles and shape of your angled windows, but plantation shutters can typically be set at a single, preferred angle without ever needing to be readjusted - perfect for windows in hard to reach places.

 The Sunburst recommendation for sliding glass doors: Panel tracks or plantation shutters.
 Shutters and panel tracks both make operating a sliding door easy.
 Panel tracks also give you a range of styles and textures to choose from, opening up your options and giving you more design freedom.
 Plantation shutters are available in multiple configurations to fit any sliding glass door, and are more energy efficient than any other window treatment.